kubeflow/spark-operator/docs/developer-guide.md

 $ hack/update-codegen.sh
 ```

-To update the auto-generated CRD definitions, run the following command:
+To update the auto-generated CRD definitions, run the following command.
+After doing so, you must update the list of required fields under each `ports` field to add the `protocol` field to the list.
+Skipping this step will make the CRDs incompatible with Kubernetes v1.18+.

 ```bash
 $ GO111MODULE=off go get -u sigs.k8s.io/controller-tools/cmd/controller-gen